gosweetspot/freight-api/shipments/post.md

 - **height** - integer, package height  in centimetres
 - **kg** - decimal, package weight in kilograms
 - **type** - string:10, package type, eg, Box, Carton, Satchel, Bag, Pallet, etc
-- **packagecode** - string:5, Trackpack codes, such as DLE, A5, A4 (please consult support before providing a value in this field) This feature is not available on all accounts.

 *commodity Object*
 - **description** - string50, description of good